codedude03/CW3-HARRY-PARTH-GRAZIA-MOHAMMED/README.md

 Project features:

 It is an open-source program and simple to use.

+The program supports for the grid sizes of 2x2, 2x3 and 3x3.

 Includes grids in the script and within files provided with increasing difficulty.